-We do have some concern about Proton Mail security.
+We do have some concerns about Proton Mail security.
 We're not thrilled that the Subject fields of messages are not encrypted, and that Proton Mail has previously logged user IP addresses and handed over that kind of information to the authorities isn't ideal.
-Still, Proton Mail is a popular, easy to use service that is vastly more secure than most options out there.
+Still, Proton Mail is a popular, easy-to-use service that is vastly more secure than most options out there.

 Going back to a paid version after downgrading to free is also possible (but you should probably make up your mind at some point).
 Just subscribe to the paid version again and get back to work.
 All your messages get carried over despite the flip-flopping.

-Proton Mail Bridge lets you move message back and forth between Proton Mail and other email services.
+Proton Mail Bridge lets you move messages back and forth between Proton Mail and other email services.
 As the website explains,